mike0355/Designing-a-Roll-Call-System-with-Facial-Recognition-on-Kubeflow/README.md

 * **face-detect-pvc:** This pod responsible for providing a common storage space for the pipeline, which can be used to store training files, image data files or weight files.

+**Tips:** Since this project is built in a virtual container environment, the distributed training part needs to make settings related to network ip.
+For details, please refer to this [link](https://github.com/mike0355/k8s-facenet-distributed-training/blob/main/step4_Distributed_training.md).

 * **Load data:** This pod is responsible for MTCNN face detection for each image data.
 If no face is detected, the data will be deleted and the face in the next image will continue to be detected.
 When all the data is detected After the measurement, the face area will be extracted according to the bounding box coordinates output by the face detection, and each face area will be stored in an empty array as an NPZ file.

 * **Convert to triplet:** This pod will convert the face data into triples, including Anchor, Positive and Negative data.
 * **Distributed training worker1:** This pod will be deployed under node1 and implement distributed training.
 * **Distributed training worker2:** This pod will be deployed under node2 and implement distributed training.
 * **Distributed training worker3:** This pod will be deployed under node3 and implement distributed training.